MicrosoftDocs/Viva/Viva/glint/setup/update-attributes.md

 # Update attributes in Viva Glint

-After initial attribute setup in Microsoft Viva Glint, use this guidance to add new attributes, rename attributes, and to manage dervied and optional system attributes.
+After initial attribute setup in Microsoft Viva Glint, use this guidance to add new attributes, rename attributes, and to manage derived and optional system attributes.
 New attributes and their values will apply to future survey results only.

 ## Add new attributes to Viva Glint